Trip Mileage: 133 Miles, Driving Time: 1hr 24 mins

 This 3-mile driving loop is a wonderful place to view alligators and birds.
 Bird watching, photography, and sightseeing are encouraged year-round on the refuge.
 Spring and summer are the best times to see long-legged wading birds and shorebirds.
 Open daily during daylight hours.

 Enjoy a seafood dinner, po'boy, or choice of plate lunches at a locally owned eatery in the area.

 Click here for listings. *Note you are on the east side of the trail, keep that in mind while searching through listings*

 The Creole Nature Trail All-American Road has more than 26 miles of Gulf Coast beaches and Rutherford Beach is just one example of our rustic beaches that are prime seashell collecting territory!

-You’ve completed the west side of the Creole Nature Trail and most of the western spur.
+You’ve completed the west side of the Creole Nature Trail.
 Head back to the city for more fun.
 Click here for more itineraries and trip ideas.

-Continue your excursion along the Creole Nature Trail by heading east on Hwy.
+Continue your excursion along the Creole Nature Trail by heading west on Hwy.
 82 for a ride on the Cameron Ferry that will take you (in your vehicle!) across the Calcasieu River Ship Channel.
-Keep a sharp eye, porpoises are a common sight among the boats in the ship channel, hoping for a free meal from the shrimp boat nets.
+Keep a sharp eye out as porpoises are a common sight among the boats in the ship channel, hoping for a free meal from the shrimp boat nets or just lazy playing.
 Once you are back on land, head east into Cameron.
-Click here for the Creole Nature Trail – West Side Itinerary and just work your way to Lake Charles, La.
+Click here for the Creole Nature Trail – West Side Itinerary and just work your way to Lake Charles, LA.